tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-causes.md

 The typical process described above encourages communication but it also formalises it.
 It places check points which are designed to ensure that key conversations take place and agreement is established.

 However, it can also encourage the team to focus on these as the only *required* conversations.
-If developer's find it hard to have conversations with the business, it may be that they'll make one token effort under the umbrella of "agreeing acceptance criteria" and forgo more ad-hoc conversations.
+If developer's find it hard to have conversations with the business, it may be that they'll make one token effort under the umbrella of "agreeing acceptance criteria" and forgo more meaningful conversations.